-If you want people to like your photos, you need to know how to draw attention

-  to your subject.
+If you want people to like your photos, you need to know how to draw attention to your subject.
 The world is full of photos.
 Some of them are good.
-Some come

-  close to being good.
+Some come close to being good.
 Most really suck.

-  This isn’t another recommendation to use Rule of Thirds or Leading Lines in your

-  compositions.
-Instead, we’re going to discuss the things that cause the human

-  eye to react.
+This isn’t another recommendation to use the Rule of Thirds or Leading Lines in your compositions.
+Instead, we’re going to discuss the things that cause the human eye to react.

 5: Unexpected Compositions

 Most people will shoot a subject head on, and probably from a standing position.
 That means most photos are predictable and incredibly boring.
 You can give your photos a tremendous advantage by putting your camera in an interesting spot.

 Move around your subject.
 Go left, right, up or down.
 Look at the light and think about how you can use it from different angles.
 Maybe you can get a silhouette or some edge lighting by stepping a few feet to the side of your subject.

 Is there a place where you can get above your subject and shoot down, or just kneel and shoot from a child’s perspective?
 Some of these tips may not work for every subject, but the idea is to try them out and see what works.

 People are interested in something different.
 Move around and show them something unexpected.

 There is a concept known as the “peak of action”.
 It’s that perfect moment to capture action.
 If someone is jumping, get the moment that the person is at the peak of the jump – When there is no more rise to the jump and before gravity pulls down.

 The same thing is important in a hair flip.
 There’s a moment when it looks just right, and other moments when it looks painfully awkward.
 You definitely want to work on your sense of timing with this kind of shot before your model’s neck gets strained from flipping hair several times in a row.